marcusyoung/otpr/README.md

 associated with each point.
 During evaluation, OTP will sum the opportunities available at each additional minute of travel time, and **otpr** generates a cumulative sum of the opportunities.
-For example, you might have a poinset of workplace zones and a column with the number of jobs within each zone.
+For example, you might have a pointset of workplace zones and a column with the number of jobs within each zone.
 The output will be a cumulative sum of jobs reachable for each minute of travel time by the mode specified when the surface was generated.